Hermes (Greek stamp): The first Athens printings (November 1861 to April 1862)

-The stocks of stamps received from Paris became empty very quickly, in particular in the main post offices (Athens, Piraeus, Syros or Patras...), though starting the month of November 1861, the Greek postal administration was obliged to start to use the typographic plates received from Paris, in order to print its own first sheets of stamps.
+The stocks of stamps received from Paris became empty very quickly, in particular in the main post offices (Athens, Piraeus, Syros...), though starting the end of October/early November 1861, the Greek postal administration was obliged to start to use the typographic plates received from Paris, in order to print its own first sheets of stamps.

 The Greek workers were far to have the level of experience of the French ones who were used to printing methods since several generations...
 Thus, the result was disappointing, the background of the medallion was not uniform anymore, the Hermes head was very often circled by a whitish halo and the four spandrels were also often "unclear".
 The shadow lines of the cheek and the nape are now continued and thicker than on the Paris printings.

-Nevertheless, these stamps, printed with various methods ("hard printing", au blanchet, with mixed technics...) are, for those printed with the "hard printing" method, without any "foulage", have a strong character, due to the density of the used inks, and to their contrast.
+Nevertheless, these stamps, printed with various methods ("hard printing", au blanchet, with mixed technics...), for those printed with the "hard printing" method, without any "foulage", have a strong character, due to the density of the used inks, and to their contrast.
 So, they are as popular and studied, as the Paris printings.

-Some of them are perfectly printed and are as fine as the Paris printings when some others are really coarse, it's the reason why the catalogues are classifying them in two categories the fine and the coarse printings.
+Some examples are finely printed and are considered nearly comparable in quality to the Paris printings, while others are noticeably coarser.
+For this reason, catalogues generally classify them into two categories: fine printings and coarse printings.

 As for all the Athens printings, these various issues identification is only possible, for sure, by using the "control numbers" at the back of the stamps that are mandatory for a correct classification.

-For the first Athens printings, the "control numbers" are used for the first time, so they are perfectly clear and well printed with the downstrokes and the upstrokes really distinct and very finely printed.
+For the first Athens printings, the "control numbers" were used for the first time, so they were clear and well printed.